angela1C/angela1C/README.md

 My account contains several project repositories which I will outline here:

 - **Machine-Learning-and-Statistics-Project-2020**
-The aim of this project was to create a web service that uses machine learning to make predictions for the power output from wind turbines based on their wind speed values.
+The aim of this project was to create a Flask web application that uses machine learning models to make predictions for the power output from wind turbines based on their wind speed values.
+Neural networks and polynomial regression models were used.

 - **Machine-Learning-and-Statistics-Tasks-Project-2020**
-Four tasks to be completed in a single Jupyter [notebook](https://github.com/angela1C/Machine-Learning-and-Statistics-Tasks-project-2020/blob/0adb514fea6e8c7d49208d46c303ebf531aee6d0/Tasks.ipynb).
+Four statistics and machine-learning tasks to be completed in a single Jupyter [notebook](https://github.com/angela1C/Machine-Learning-and-Statistics-Tasks-project-2020/blob/0adb514fea6e8c7d49208d46c303ebf531aee6d0/Tasks.ipynb).

 - **Data-Representation-Project-2020**
 The project for this module involved writing a Flask server program that consumes a REST API and creating a web interface.